GoogleCloudPlatform/podcast/site/content/post/episode-26-war-dragons-with-gustavo-ambrozio/index.md

 +++

-[Gustavo Ambrozio](https://twitter.com/gpambrozio), from [Pocket Gems](http://pocketgems.com/), tells us about how they implemented and how they run [War Dragons](http://wardragons.com/) with the power of Google Cloud Platform.
+[Gustavo Ambrozio](https://twitter.com/gpambrozio), from [Pocket Gems](http://pocketgems.com/), tells us about how they implemented and how they run [War Dragons](http://wardragons.com/) with the power of Google Cloud.

 Learn how an incredibly popular mobile game can scale and provide social features, analytics, while keeping high throughput that enables low latency.